 How to Prevent WordPress Comment Spamming

-Enabling comments on your WordPress site is a great way of interacting with your users and customers, as well as building a community.
-However, it can make your site a target for SPAM if proper preventative measures are not taken.
-In light cases, comment SPAM may just be annoying for your users.
-In extreme cases, it could impact the performance or even search engine ranking of your site.
+Enabling comments on your WordPress site is an excellent method to engage with your users and customers, as well as foster a sense of community.
+However, it can lead to your site becoming a target for SPAM if appropriate preventive actions are not implemented.
+In mild instances, comment SPAM may simply be bothersome for your users.
+In more severe situations, it might affect your site’s performance or even its search engine ranking.

-Here are the various instructions, modifications of discussion settings & spam prevention plugins to help prevent the WordPress comment spam.
+Here are various instructions, adjustments to discussion settings, and spam prevention plugins that can assist in minimizing WordPress comment spam.

 Modify Discussion Settings